 Unfortunately, stress causes many other health problems as well.
 For instance, the imbalances in your sex hormones could very well be induced by your chronically high-stress levels.
 When you’re constantly stressed, you’ll need an unhealthy amount of stress hormone (cortisol) and your stress system will start to “steal” from your other steroid hormones such as progesterone, throwing off your sex hormone balance.

 Chronic stress can also cause gut problems, giving way to bad gut bacteria.
 The prolonged activation of your stress system can even cause insulin resistance and has an inflammatory effect on your cells.

 Stress is so much more than work and worries.
 Do you want to empty your stress bucket?
-Sign up for our FREE WEBINAR below!
+Join our free masterclass!

 2. Sugar Hormone